mgrossu/autofocus/README.md

 # _AutoFocus_

-A simple app that uses the iPhone/iPad camera to detect faces and automatically focus on them.
+A simple app that uses the iPhone or iPad camera to detect faces and automatically focus on them.

 #### _Implementation_